-Check your monitor panel frequently (see Appliances in this section).
+Check your monitor panel frequently.
 When the Black Water holding tank is completely full, sewage cannot be emptied from the toilet bowl.
 If the Gray Water holding tank is overfilled, drain water may back up into the shower floor pan and cause an unpleasant cleaning job.
 Never drain the tanks at any place other than an approved dumping station.